Fertility preservation: Understand your options before cancer treatment

 Cancer treatment can have a major impact on fertility.
 Get the facts about fertility preservation options for both men and women — and know how to choose what's right for you.By Mayo Clinic Staff

 If you're being treated for cancer, you might have questions about fertility preservation.
-Find out how cancer treatment can affect your ability to become pregnant or father a child, as well as what fertility preservation steps you can take before you begin cancer treatment.
+Find out how cancer treatment can affect your ability to have a child, as well as what fertility preservation steps you can take before you begin cancer treatment.

 How does cancer treatment affect fertility?

 Certain cancer treatments can harm your fertility or cause sterility.
 The effects might be temporary or permanent.
 The likelihood that cancer treatment will harm your fertility depends on the type and stage of cancer, cancer treatment, and your age at the time of treatment.

 Male fertility can be harmed by the surgical removal of the testicles or by chemotherapy or radiation that damages sperm quantity, quality or DNA.